-Young kids are getting into social media networks a little more than they should be.
+Young kids are using apps and social media networks more than ever.
 Did you know 73% of teens now use a smartphone and 92% are going online every day?

 While several digital platforms have age restrictions, this is not stopping the youth from creating an account and getting into the social media frenzy.
 You might be familiar with Facebook, Twitter or Instagram, but there are a lot more apps out there than you think.

 And, there is a possibility that your child is engaging in these apps without your knowledge.
 Here’s a list of apps that your child might be using:

 Snapchat—You’ve probably heard of this one.
 It’s a video messaging app where users can take photos and record videos to a targeted list of contacts.
 Accompanied with a set of fun filtered frames and tools to draw and add emojis, users have a ton of fun ways to interact.
 Once you hit send, the message will self-destruct.
 Download on iTunes or Google Play.
 (Price: Free; Age: 13+)

 Ask.fm—This is an anonymous Q&A app.
 Users can post questions to a user’s wall without being identified, however this is a way for your child to be cyberbullied.
 Download on iTunes or Google Play.
 (Price: Free; Age: 13+)

 Voxer—This is a walkie talkie like messaging app that uses a voice messaging and “push-to-talk” system to communicate.
 By default, Voxer enables the “Share Location” and disables the “Privacy Mode.”
 That means, anyone communicating with your child can track their location.
 It’s important to check and enable privacy and location settings so you do not reveal any personal information.
 Download on iTunes or Google Play.
 (Price: Free; Age: 13+)